Where are they now? Barcelona’s last 11 January signings

 After making five first-team appearances, the 20-year-old was sent out on loan to Schalke with an option for the German club to make the deal permanent for €25million.

-They didn’t, and he’s since been sent out to Benfica, but Jorge Jesus doesn’t see much of a use for him, with just a solitary appearance in the Portuguese cup to date.
+They didn’t, and he’s since been sent out to Benfica, but Jorge Jesus doesn’t see much of a use for him, with just two appearances in the Portuguese cup to date.

 A loan signing to provide some squad depth, Murillo made just four appearances before joining Sampdoria in the summer of 2020.
 The Italian club have since opted to loan him away, and he’s now in a second successive stint back in Spain with Celta Vigo.